Bizzy: Biography

-Notability As Songwriter & Feature Artist
+Notability as songwriter and feature artist

-While Bizzy’s mainly known as a counterpart to Drunken Tiger and MFBTY, he is also a prolific songwriter, producer and feature artist for some of Korea’s best known artists.
-In his early career, he collaborated with Movement rapper, YDG, for YDG’s first three albums.
+While Bizzy's mainly known as a counterpart to Drunken Tiger and MFBTY, he is also a prolific songwriter, producer and feature artist for some of Korea's best known artists.
+In his early career, he collaborated with Movement rapper, YDG, for YDG's first three albums.
 His affiliation with YDG led him to work with other Movement rappers, such as Leessang, Jungin and Bobby Kim.
 He has also worked with non-hip-hop acts.
-In 2011, he collaborated with former 2PM member, Jay Park, for the song, “휵갔어.”
-He also collaborated with G.O.D member, Son Hoyoung, on his soundtrack single, “Pretty But Hateful 예쁘고 미웠다.”
+In 2011, he collaborated with former 2PM member, Jay Park, for the song, "휵갔어."
+He also collaborated with G.O.D member, Son Hoyoung, on his soundtrack single, "Pretty But Hateful 예쁘고 미웠다."

 Bizzy continues to write and feature for other artists.
-Most recent releases include Yoon Gun’s, “Today is a Rainy Day,” Kim Wan Sun’s, “Goodbye My Love,” and Yuna Kim’s “Without You Now.”
+Most recent releases include Yoon Gun’s, "Today is a Rainy Day," Kim Wan Sun’s, "Goodbye My Love," and Yuna Kim's "Without You Now."